sonata-nfv/tng-schema/README.md

 ---
 #### Lead Developers

-The following lead developers are responsible for this repository and have admin right.
+The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.

 - Michael Bredel (mbredel)